 10.5.2.2.2 Security Analysis

-From the DeNB and rest of the network’s perspective, the Relay Node has been sucessfully authenticated and hence it is acceptable to authorise the DeNB to enable relay functionality, e.g. to send user keys to the Relay and allow it to send/receive user data.
+From the DeNB and rest of the network’s perspective, the Relay Node has been successfully authenticated and hence it is acceptable to authorise the DeNB to enable relay functionality, e.g. to send user keys to the Relay and allow it to send/receive user data.

 The Relay Node is effectively a slave of the DeNB and network, and it can only serve users for whom the network provides keys.
 Because of this, there are no security concerns for the Relay Node regarding sending data to a network which has provided the keys used to communicate with that user.

 The authentication of the Relay Node in the E-UTRAN signalling happens by the Relay Node being able to successfully decrypt the device_temp_key that was sent to it by the MME.
 From this the MME and RN generated a root key for a new EPS security context using the exchanged nonces.
-This protocol follow the use of RSA Key Exchange in TLS[6]
+This protocol follows the use of RSA Key Exchange in TLS[6]

 Like RSA Key Exchange in TLS this protocol provides only authentication of the RN to the MME while authentication of the network to the RN is not ensured by cryptographic means without securing the UICC-RN interface as shown by the following observations:

+The following analysis only applies when AS security is used to provide the integrity protection for S1-AP and X2-AP traffic.
 For a rogue network, it has to be assumed that the attacker has control over the network entity to which the RN is attaching.
 Furthermore, in the threat scenarios in clause 2, it is assumed that the attacker may have control over an unprotected interface between RN and UICC, cf. e.g. the text for threat 2 “…taking a real UICC from a real RN and replacing it with a fake UICC for which the attacker has the root key” or threat 5 “Attacks on the interface between the RN and the UICC”.
 Under these assumptions, the protocol in solution 5 does not even have the weaker network authentication properties of UMTS AKA (as described in clause 5.1.2 of TS 33.102 [14]), as can be inferred from the following observations.

 The protocol described in clause 10.5.2.2.1 has no provisions for protecting the UICC-RN interface.
 This means that it may be assumed that an attacker having access to this interface can transfer keys to the RN over this interface without the RN having the possibility to verify the origin of these keys.
 Or, as a minimum, it may be assumed that eavesdropping on the UICC-RN interface is possible.